influxdata/telegraf/plugins/inputs/modbus/README.md

 In case you see strange values, the `byte_order` might be off.
 You can either probe all combinations (`ABCD`, `CDBA`, `BADC` or `DCBA`) or you set `byte_order="ABCD" data_type="UINT32"` and use the resulting value(s) in an online converter like [this](https://www.scadacore.com/tools/programming-calculators/online-hex-converter/).
 This makes especially sense if you don't want to mess with the device, deal with 64-bit values and/or don't know the `data_type` of your register (e.g. fix-point floating values vs. IEEE floating point).

-If nothing helps, please post your configuration, error message and/or the output of `byte_order="ABCD" data_type="UINT32"` to one of the telegraf support channels (forum, slack or as issue).
+If your data still looks corrupted, please post your configuration, error message and/or the output of `byte_order="ABCD" data_type="UINT32"` to one of the telegraf support channels (forum, slack or as issue).

+#### Workarounds
+Some Modbus devices need special read characteristics when reading data and will fail otherwise.
+For example, there are certain serial devices that need a certain pause between register read requests.
+Others might only offer a limited number of simultaneously connected devices, like serial devices or some ModbusTCP devices.
+In case you need to access those devices in parallel you might want to disconnect immediately after the plugin finished reading.

+To allow this plugin to also handle those "special" devices there is the `workarounds` configuration options.
+In case your documentation states certain read requirements or you get read timeouts or other read errors you might want to try one or more workaround options.
+If you find that workarounds are required for your device, please let us know.

+In case your device needs a workaround that is not yet implemented, please open an issue or submit a pull-request.

 ### Example Output